Dhull442/COP290-RoadTrafficIntersectionSimulator/README.md

 - -999 would be considered as not specified everywhere

 ### Issues
-- Rendering is not proportionate
 - Rendering models to be added.
-- Rendering translation should be from the center
-- Rendering size should be normalized.
-- vertices should be initialized in model;

 ### Enhancements
 - can implement driving level as well: 0 - new, 1 - intermediate, 2 - expert;
 - can add deceleration as well.